Welcome to WEGAS!

 The Baltic Bridge collaboration, a strategic partnership between Stockholm University’s Baltic Sea Centre and the University of Helsinki’s Tvärminne Zoological Station, aims at sharing expertise and infrastructure to advance Baltic Sea research.
 Something that Dr. Christoph Humborg finds essential in this carbon cycling project.

-- There is a great opportunity to combine the carbon dioxide and methane data that we collected during this cruise with Tvärminne’s knowledge about the ecology of the area, says Dr. Christoph Humborg.
+- There is opportunity to combine the carbon dioxide and methane data that we collected during this cruise with Tvärminne’s knowledge about the ecology of the area, says Dr. Christoph Humborg.